MattB859/foot-connect/README.md

 -   ## Content

-    -  All content was written by the developer.
+    -  All content was found using google search.

     -  Psychological properties of colours text in the README.md was found - [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)